omnisend/wp-omnisend-gravity-forms/omnisend-for-gravity-forms/readme.txt

 = 1.2.0 =

-* Used Updated Omnisend plugin.
+* Use Updated Omnisend plugin.

 = 1.1.1 =